Tasman trail notes

 Note: the Department Of Conservation brochure available through the link on this page relates only to the northern portion of this Te Araroa section.

-Hacket Junction to Hacket Hut – 1.3km, 15min (and a further 5.7km if starting from the Hacket Picnic Area).
+Hacket Junction to Hacket Hut – 1.3km, 15min (and a further 5.7km if starting from the Hacket Picnic Area carpark).

 For trampers continuing on from the Pelorus River Track, Hacket Hut is a 15min walk from the signposted junction at Hacket Creek.

-For those starting afresh, access to Hacket Junction is 5.7km from the Hacket Picnic Area, about 12km from Hope up Aniseed Valley Road.
-From the picnic area cross the Roding River footbridge and continue on the formed track towards Browning Hut.
-There is a Te Araroa marked sign after 5.7km.
+For those starting starting this section from the Hacket Picnic Area, about 12km from Hope up Aniseed Valley Road, it is about 5.7 km to Hacket Junction.
+From the picnic area carpark cross the Roding River footbridge and continue on the formed track towards Browning Hut.
+There is a Te Araroa direction sign after 5.7km.
 This is at Hacket Junction.
 Take the 1.3km track from here towards Hacket Hut as indicated.
 Alternatively, trampers can remove 20 minutes from this section by taking the first signposted track to Hacket Hut off the track up from the Hacket Picnic Area.

 Hacket Hut to Starveall Hut - 6km / 4 hours